delasign/vision-os-starter-project/README.md

 2. <a href="https://www.delasign.com/blog/how-to-create-multiple-swiftui-previews-within-a-single-view/?utm=swiftui-starter-project">How to create multiple SwiftUI previews within a single view 🔗</a>
 3. <a href="https://delasign.com/blog/how-to-preview-light-and-dark-mode-in-swift-previews/?utm=swiftui-starter-project">How to preview light and dark mode in Swift Previews 🔗</a>
 4. <a href="https://delasign.com/blog/how-to-preview-swiftdata/?utm=swiftui-starter-project">How to preview SwiftData in Swift Previews 🔗</a>
+5. <a href="https://www.delasign.com/blog/how-to-show-or-hide-the-swift-preview-canvas/?utm=swiftui-starter-project">How to show or hide the Swift Preview Canvas 🔗</a>

 ## Errors
 1. <a href="https://www.delasign.com/blog/how-to-resolve-the-declaration-name-is-not-covered-by-macro-error/?utm=swiftui-starter-project">How to resolve the "Declaration name is not covered by macro" error 🔗</a>